 Ironically enough, after having completed one of my research studies, a participant pulled me aside to thank me.

 Looking back, I always knew I could have more of an impact on the ground than I ever could as an academic researcher.
-Up to this point, I’d already helped hundreds of people transform their lives through strategic self-care.
+Up to this point, I’d already helped hundreds of people transform their lives for the better.

 Coming to grips with the fact that I’d invested over a decade of schooling into an unproductive and unfulfilling career path, I was faced with the difficult decision of having to permanently leave academia and take my life back.